claudiok/icetray-tableio/resources/docs/existing_converters.rst

       Books direction data only for the specified reference frame.
 The following enum values exist:

       - ``Car``: Cartesian reference frame
           *Fields*: ``x``, ``y``, ``z``

       - ``Sph``: Spherical reference frame
           *Fields*: ``azimuth``, ``zenith``

       - ``All``: Books position data for all reference frames *Fields*: ``x``, ``y``, ``z``, ``azimuth``, ``zenith``

       Default value: ``Car``

+  ``TableColumnNamePrefix`` (str)

+      The prefix string that should be prefixed to all table column names.
+      This is useful when the converter is used internally by an other converter to book an I3Direction inside its own table.

+      Default value: ``""``

 :I3ParticleConverter: Dumps an ``I3Particle`` object.